lucian-ilie/C3PI/README.md

 # C3PI: Protein-Protein Interaction Prediction

-This repository contains code for **C3PI**, a deep learning framework designed for protein-protein interaction (PPI) prediction using protein sequence embeddings.
-The project integrates advanced embedding models, multi-scale convolutional neural networks, and robust evaluation pipelines to predict interactions between proteins.
+This repository contains the code for **C3PI**, a deep learning framework designed for protein-protein interaction (PPI) prediction using protein sequence embeddings and transformer architecture.

 ---